-\textbf{Setup.} We evaluate how MMA affects TTFT when prefix cache hits under the LMCache+vLLM~\cite{lmcache} inference framework with prefill–decode disaggregation.
-We use four LLMs with different architectures (and therefore different KV-cache sizes at the same sequence length): Qwen2.5-7B-Instruct, Qwen3-4B, Qwen-7B-Chat, and Qwen3-32B~\cite{bai2023qwen,yang2025qwen3}.
-For each model, we use the LongBench v2\cite{longbench} and select long-text documents whose context lengths are around 16K, 32K, and 64K tokens.
+\textbf{Setup.} We evaluate how MMA affects TTFT under prefix-cache hits in the LMCache+vLLM~\cite{lmcache} inference framework with prefill--decode disaggregation.
+We use four LLMs with different architectures (and therefore different KV cache sizes at the same sequence length): Qwen3-0.6B, Qwen3-4B, Qwen-7B-Chat, and Qwen3-32B~\cite{bai2023qwen,yang2025qwen3}.
+For each model, we use the LongBench v2~\cite{longbench} and select long-text documents whose context lengths are around 16K, 32K, and 64K tokens.
 For each length, we take multiple documents and run multi-turn QA; we discard the first turn because it does not hit the prefix cache and report the average TTFT over the remaining turns that do hit the prefix cache.
 For the 64K case, we extend max\_position\_embeddings in the local config only to ensure the model can accept 64K tokens and we do not care about generation quality in this scenario.
 We report the TTFT as the main metric.

-\textbf{Results.} As shown in Figure \ref{fig:prefixcacheendtoend}, across all four models and all prefix lengths, MMA consistently reduces TTFT compared to the static single-lane baseline.
-Depending on the model and prefix length, we observe about 1.14--2.38$\times$ speedup over the baseline.
-Longer prefixes see larger improvements, because more KV cache needs to be transferred and MMA becomes more effective.
+\textbf{Results.} As shown in Figure~\ref{fig:prefixcacheendtoend}, MMA consistently reduces TTFT across all four models and all prefix lengths, achieving 1.14--2.38$\times$ speedup over the baseline.
+Longer prefixes yield larger improvements because more KV cache data must be transferred and MMA's multipath advantage becomes more pronounced.

-This behavior matches our motivation analysis on transfer-dominated workloads.
-KV cache size grows with hidden size, number of hidden layers, attention heads, and KV heads.
-As Qwen-7B-Chat with a 64K context, the KV cache for a single request can already reach 17.5\,GB.
-In such cases, TTFT is largely determined by transfers rather than computation, and MMA yields a 2.38$\times$ speedup in TTFT for large models in long-context scenarios.
+For the largest case (Qwen-7B-Chat, 64K context, 17.5\,GB KV cache), TTFT is dominated by transfer time rather than computation, and MMA delivers a 2.38$\times$ speedup.